 Some doctors suggest bed rest for conditions like growth problems in the baby, high blood pressure or preeclampsia, vaginal bleeding from placenta previa or abruption, preterm labor, cervical insufficiency, threatened miscarriage, and other problems.
 They hope that by taking it easy, you lower the risk of preterm birth or pregnancy complications.
-Today, almost 1 out of 5 women is on restricted activity or bed rest at some point during her pregnancy.
+Today, almost 1 out of 5 women is on restricted activity or bed rest at some point during their pregnancy.

 However, studies of bed rest have not found evidence that bed rest helps with any of these conditions.
 It doesn't lower the risk of complications or early delivery.

 Many doctors know that there's not good evidence that bed rest helps.
 But they try it anyway because they think it's harmless.
 Unfortunately, studies have found that bed rest poses real risks.
 They include:

 - Financial worries, especially if you have to stop working